Back to all tools

 4. 4Preview the options - Check maxres, high, medium, or standard.

-5. 5Open or download - Use the size you need for review.
+5. 5Open or download - Use the size you need for review or permitted reuse.

-6. 6Verify rights - Use thumbnails only with permission or for fair use analysis.
+6. 6Verify rights - Use thumbnails only when you own the content, have permission, or your use is legally permitted.

 7. 7Document sources - Keep the original URL for attribution and audit.